robballou/context/README.md

 ### Contexts

-List out the available contexts
+List out the available contexts.
+You can get the details of a specific context with:

+    context contexts example

 ### Current